Coimbatore Medical College

-The Coimbatore Medical College is a government medical college recognized by the Medical Council of India.
+The Coimbatore Medical College is a government medical college recognized by the National Medical Commission.
 It is located in the city of Coimbatore, in Tamil Nadu, India.

 History

 The college was established in 1966 after G D Naidu, a scientist from an industrial family of the city, donated the 153 acres of land to the Tamil Nadu state government under the Chief Minister K. Kamaraj.

 Timeline of the Coimbatore Medical College Hospital: